My Podcasting Setup

 ________________

-I recently received an inquiry from someone using a Windows PC, looking for an inexpensive way to get into podcasting, using phone interviews.
+My setup is admittedly “Mac-centric.”
+Some time back, I received an inquiry from someone using a Windows PC, looking for an inexpensive way to get into podcasting, using phone interviews.
 Here’s what I suggested:

 Get yourself a Skype account (www.Skpe.com).
 You’ll conduct your interviews by calling folks on their regular phones using Skype on your computer.